Parameterized Hardness of Zonotope Containment and Neural Network Verification: Conclusion

 \section{Conclusion}

 We proved the strongest hardness results for various computational problems related to ReLU network verification known so far.
 Note that nearly all considered problems can be phrased in terms of maximizing a certain norm over a zonotope; a problem with numerous applications in other areas.
 Most importantly, our results imply that simple ``brute-force'' enumeration algorithms are basically best possible with respect to the dependency of the running time on the input dimension.
 Thus, we settled the parameterized complexity of a wide range of problems almost completely.
-We also discussed some tractable cases for restricted subclasses of problems as well as a randomized FPT-approximation.